Vietnam.vn - Nền tảng quảng bá Việt Nam

 Children study abroad, parents supervise like at home

 Even Ms. Thu Ha once fell into a silent crisis.
-When flying abroad to visit her daughter, she thought she would spend time visiting other countries, but in the end she had to postpone it because the mother and daughter had a big argument.
+When flying abroad to visit her daughter, she thought she would spend time visiting other countries, but in the end she had to postpone it because she and her daughter had a big argument.
 Her daughter welcomed her with an angry face, while her mother was confused because after 4-5 hours of flying, she saw her daughter again but she was not happy at all.

 The more mothers know, the more worried they become.
 Many call their children 7-8 times a day, or make them video call to monitor them.
 Parents don't need to look, just hearing their children walk around makes them feel secure.

-Mom's words helped me know what I like, and to be there for others when they really need me, instead of always depending on others.
+Mom's words helped me know what I like, and be there for others when they really need me, instead of always depending on others.

 Worrying about children studying abroad, parents are tired, children are also suffocated